-It is possible to arrest sister ships but not ships in associated ownership.
-Sister ships are vessels that are owned at the time when action is brought by the person who was the owner of the ship in connection with which the claim arose.
+It is possible to arrest sister ships but not associated ships.
+Sister ships are vessels that at the time when action is brought are owned by the same person who was the owner of the ship in connection with which the claim arises at the time when the cause of action arose.

 9. What is the position as regards Bareboat and Time-Chartered vessels?
+Bareboat yes; Time-Chartered no.